- 0 item(s)

 The Horniman’s copy is bound into 4 books (Vol. 1 parts 1 and 2, Vol. 2, Vol.3 (inc. appendix)).
-Only twelve other copies exist, held at various institutions including: the British Library, the Royal Society and Kew Gardens.
+Only seventeen other copies exist (in varying states of completeness), held at various institutions including: the British Library, the Royal Society and Kew Gardens.

 Because the binding was down to the individual (and not overseen by the author), all the copies differ.

 Atkins apparently intended that the final publication consist of 14 pages of text (although these also take the form of cyanotypes) and 389 plates of different species of algae.